bartificer/programming-by-stealth/docs/pbs59.md

 You can [Download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/07/pbs59.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs59.zip).

-# Matching Postcast Episode 556
+# Matching Podcast Episode 556

 Listen along to this instalment on [episode 556 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/07/ccatp-556/)